General Liability for Truckers (2026): Coverage & Cost

 • $1M/$2M is the most common limit request for COIs.

-Related reading: Primary Auto Liability Insurance, Non-Trucking Liability vs Bobtail, and Cargo Insurance for Owner-Operators.
+Related reading: Primary Liability vs General Liability for Truckers, Non-Trucking Liability vs Bobtail, Motor Truck Cargo Insurance, and General Liability for Trucking Businesses.

 Tags